phos-x/Restima/readme.md

-Here’s a refined, GitHub-ready version of your README for **restima** — now styled for clarity, professionalism, and developer engagement:

----

 # 🧠 Restima

 **Restima** is a smart, lightweight Python library that helps you predict how much **RAM**, **CPU**, and **I/O** your tasks will need — before you deploy them.